jfe726/extending-monitoring/lab2/README.md

 ### Step 3.8: Go to Dynatrace:

-Go to Dynatrace and watch metrics coming in.
+Go to Dynatrace, configure plugin and watch metrics coming in.